The Glasgow thing is starting already.

 It is going to be very tedious, having this conversation over and over again.

-First and best is to simply ignore that other things are happening, being done.
-Things that might involve you actually having to do activism that doesn’t consist of going to multiple meetings telling each one of them how busy you are (but never actually, you know, doing anything).
+First and best is to simply ignore that other things are happening, other things being done.: things that might involve you actually having to do activism that doesn’t consist of going to multiple meetings telling each one of them how busy you are (but never actually, you know, doing anything).
 That’s activity-ism, not activism.

 Second is to acknowledge but disparage what other people are doing as futile, reformist, not worthy of their (oh-so precious) time.
 “The solutions aren’t local, Marc, they are international.
 Our movement has to be as international as capitalism.”
 After all, they’ve got so many meetings to go to at which they have to say how busy they are…

 We might have passed over into that moment, like (spoilers) Bruce Willis in The Sixth Sense – going through the motions, unaware that (no, seriously, spoilers) WE HAVE BEEN DEAD ALL ALONG.